planetruby/quiz/006/README.md

 ```

 For the starter level 1 build the table of contents (toc)
 for the [ruby meetups in europe document / page](https://github.com/planetruby/calendar/blob/master/meetups/EUROPE.md) in text with markdown formatting conventions.
-Example (Note: All text stripped for clarity, that is,
-making it clear to see the heading hierarchy / tree structure):
+Turn:

 ``` md
 ## Europe